cloudscale-ch/csi-cloudscale/README.md

 ## Contributing

-At DigitalOcean we value and love our community!
+At cloudscale.ch we value and love our community!
 If you have any issues or would like to contribute, feel free to open an issue/PR